Henry Bedinger: Career

 Despite his diplomatic triumph, Bedinger found his salary did not even cover his expenses in Denmark and so resigned, agreeing to remain in Denmark until his successor's appointment and confirmation, which occurred in 1858.
 Not long after his resignation as a diplomat, Bedinger was named superintendent of the United States armory at Harpers Ferry, not far from his Shepherdstown home.

 Death and legacy

 At the festivities welcoming Bedinger home to Shepardstown on November 5, which included political speeches as well as an outdoor barbecue and bonfire despite cold wet weather, Bedinger became sick.
-He died three three weeks later of pneumonia on November 26, 1858, and was interred in the family cemetery at Bedford.
+He died three weeks later of pneumonia on November 26, 1858, and was interred in the family cemetery at Bedford.